 This MR follows discussions about implementation that can be found here: https://mailman.videolan.org/pipermail/vlc-devel/2021-March/142703.html

-MR Description
+Original Description

-Extracted from the main commit message:
+Extracted from the former commit message:

 This is the first implementation of a vlc upnp server module.